 When used effectively, the tactical flashlight is an excellent tool for self defense.
 It combines the power to blind an attacker with night adapted vision with the benefits of the palm stick.
 It's difficult to imagine how effective an extremely bright light can be, until you're shined with one in the dark.
 All you can see is light, as in the image to the left, and when the light goes off you see black while your eyes adjust to the change.
 But imagine what your attacker will experience, as immediately after losing his vision he gets kicked hard in the balls, hit in the solar plexus, or hammered in the face with what amounts to a thick, metal bolt.
 Not only is the flashlight a great self defense tool, but you can carry it everywhere, inculding where weapons of any kind are illegal to carry.

-Using your flashlight as a deterrent should be your first option.
+Prevention should always be your first option, and this page will give you everything you need to know about prevention.
+Using your flashlight as a deterrent, instead of as a weapon, should be your second option.
 It's always better to avoid physical contact when possible.
 If you maintain your distance and blind a potential attacker or attackers, that may well be enough for you to escape.
 If it's not, many combinations will work with a "flash and bash" strategy, including empty hand combinations where you substitute the light for hand strikes or elbows.
 Because most people instinctively bring their hands up to their face after being flashed, my preference is generally either to kick low, punch low, or grab or smack the lead hand down to strike the head with the light as an opening move.
 This palm stick defense also works well as an attack after a flash, and can be done to the face, throat, sternum, or solar plexus.
 Like everything else, in order to use it you need to train with it.
 So if you do choose to carry a flashlight for self defense you must put in the training time to be able to use it.

 Another important point is that the light needs to be in your hand already.
 It's not going to do you any good in your pocket or purse.
 When carrying a light for self defense you should carry it in your hand when walking outdoors at night.